Arts administration: Advocacy in arts administration

 Like any business, arts organizations must work within changing external and internal environments.
 External changes may be cultural, social, demographic, economic, political, or technological.
 Internal changes may be related to the audience, membership, board of directors, personnel, facilities, or overall growth.
 Another change that must be taken into consideration is the need for technology-based marketing programs (i.e.: social media) in order for the organization to change with the times and bring younger visitor and member pools into the organization.
 In fact, social media presence is a great path for administrators to grow community through multiple online platforms at the company they work for.

-Although a good arts administrator constantly monitors and manages change, they must also remain aware of the overall direction and mood of the organization while helping people do their day-to-day jobs.
-Arts organizations, as part of the economic system, experience the effects of expansion and contractions in the local, regional, national, and world economies.
-Many arts organizations struggle in difficult economic times.
-Increasingly, the AAAE (Association of Arts Administration Educators) membership has become more interested and proactive in responding to key issues in the arts and in offering help to arts organizations on management, policy, governance, fund development, and financial issues.
-As a result of this new commitment, research in the program is growing in both amount and quality.
+Although a good arts administrator monitors and manages change, they must also remain attentive to the organization's overall direction and climate while supporting staff in their day-to-day responsibilities.
+Arts organizations, as part of the broader economic system, are affected by periods of expansion and contraction at the local, regional, national, and global levels.
+During challenging economic conditions, many arts organizations face significant pressure.
+In response, the Association of Arts Administration Educators (AAAE) and its membership have shown increased interest in addressing key issues in the arts and in providing support to organizations in areas such as management, policy, governance, fundraising, and finance.
+This growing engagement has contributed to an expansion in both the quantity and quality of research within the field.

 The history of Advocacy for the arts in Canada is largely represented by the Canadian Artists' Representation/Le Front des Artistes Canadiens (CARFAC).
 It is a non-profit corporation that serves as the national voice of Canada's professional visual artists.
 The organization's active involvement in advocacy, lobbying, research and public education on behalf of artists in Canada has defined CARFAC as an integral representative body for artists across Canada.
 In 1975 CARFAC was successful in lobbying for exhibition fees for artists.
 As a result the Canada Council made the payment of fees to living Canadian artists a requirement for eligibility for Program Assistance Grants to Public Art Galleries.
 CARFAC’s advocacy for artists resulted in the creation of the federal Copyright Act amendment in 1988.
 The Act recognizes artists as the primary producers of culture, and gives artists legal entitlement to exhibition and other fees.
 Arts Administrators throughout Canada actively refer to CARFAC's artist fee requirements when hiring professional artists.